John Schneeberger

-John Schneeberger (born 1961) is a North Rhodesian-born criminal who drugged and raped one of his female patients and also his stepdaughter while working as a physician in Canada.
+John Schneeberger (born 1961) is a North Rhodesian-born criminal who drugged and sexually assaulted one of his female patients and also his stepdaughter while working as a physician in Canada.
 For years, he evaded arrest by implanting a fake blood sample inside a plastic tube in his arm, which confounded DNA test results.

 Early life

 John Schneeberger was raised in Northern Rhodesia (now Zambia) and received his medical degree at Stellenbosch University in South Africa.
 In 1987, he moved to Canada.
-He lived in the town of Kipling, Saskatchewan and practiced in the Kipling Medical Centre.
+He lived in the town of Kipling, Saskatchewan, and practised in the Kipling Medical Centre.

 In 1991, he married Lisa Dillman, who had two children from a previous marriage.
 Schneeberger and Dillman had two daughters during their marriage.
 In 1993, he acquired Canadian citizenship and still retained his other citizenship.